sherochan/dataeng_test/README.md

 ### Approach taken:
 - create jupyter notebook
 - use requests to get info from the api endpoint and pandas to plot the graph after converting the date column
+- how to view:
+  - 1. run `docker-compose up --build python-notebook`
+  - 2. open up browser and enter http://localhost:8890/
+  - 3. when prompted for password, enter 'user'
+  - 4. View/Run the notebook called "Q4 Charts and Api"

 ## Section 5: Machine Learning
 Using the dataset from https://archive.ics.uci.edu/ml/datasets/Car+Evaluation, create a machine learning model to predict the buying price given the following parameters: